ianfreeman519/CMSE_PhD/NOTES.md

     }
 ```

 This does not work, because the face-centered fields were only being set in the j-direction, and not in the i- or k-directions.
 To hunt down this problem, we set the magnetic fields to zero, but recall, the pressure is set to the average magnetic pressure in the center of each cell.
 There were a few weeks earlier this semester where we hunted down *why* the pressure (and thermal energy) was so noisy in the initial conditions, and this is why.
 The pressure was being set to 0 when the magnetic fields were set to 0, which was filling the pressure fields with noise on order of machine precision ($1e-18$ to $1e-16$).
 This was fixed late in March (details/notes/few figures below).
+I decided instead of trying to debug the pressure fields in the case where $B=0$, to just resort to fixing the $B\neq0$ case because that is required for the interesting reconnection to occur.

-So the new and improved problem generator magnetic field loops look like this:
+So the new and improved problem generator magnetic field loops, which are closely mirrored from the magnoh.cpp problem generator look like this:

 ```c++
     for (int k=ks; k<=ke; k++) {